moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/explore_sm/index.md

 To use GraphQL:

-1. Select **GraphQL** in integration options.
+1. Select 'GraphQL' in integration options.
 2. **Copy GraphQL Query**

-    Click on **GraphQL** and copy the query provided.
+    Click on 'GraphQL' and copy the query provided.

 3. **Test the Query**

-    You can either paste the query into your terminal or click **Try it out** to test it in the GraphQL playground.
+    You can either paste the query into your terminal or click 'Try it out' to test it in the GraphQL playground.

     ![graphql_tab.png](/learn/dp_consumer_learn_track/explore_sm/graphql_tab.png)